-If you'll be 17 years of age or younger on July 31, 2016, you may be eligible to participate in the state's youth general-season any bull elk hunt.
+If you'll be 17 years of age or younger on July 31, 2017, you may be eligible to participate in the state's youth general-season any bull elk hunt.
 Remember, you cannot hunt until you are 12 years old.

 The youth general-season any bull elk hunt runs from Sept.
-17 to Sept.
-25 on general-season any bull elk units across Utah.
-If you obtained a permit for this hunt in the big game drawing, you may use any legal weapon to take a bull elk of any size-including a spike bull-on any general-season any bull elk unit in Utah.
-You may not hunt on a spike bull elk unit.
+16 to Sept.
+24 on general-season any bull elk units across Utah.
+If you obtained a permit for this hunt in the big game drawing, you may use any legal weapon to take a bull elk or antlerless elk of any size on any generalseason any bull elk unit in Utah.